Don't let sickness get you down – Make sure you can rise from the ashes with Phoenix Health Fund

 As a member of the Australian Health Service Alliance (AHSA), Phoenix can offer its members access to more contracted doctors and hospitals than any of the big health funds, as well as offer an Access Gap Scheme to reduce and even remove your out of pocket expenses.

-It offers four levels of hospital cover, three levels of extras cover and three packaged policies to meet the needs of a variety of Australians and their differing needs and budgets.
+It offers four levels of hospital cover and two packaged policies to meet the needs of a variety of Australians and their differing needs and budgets.
 If Phoenix Health Fund sounds like it has the right cover for you, you can join online or apply via mail, email or fax.

 If you’re looking for standalone hospital cover, consider the following options from Phoenix:

 - Basic Hospital $500 Excess.
 As the name clearly suggests, this policy provides hospital cover for a range of essential procedures and requires you to pay a $500 excess when you are admitted to hospital.
 No excess is payable for dependent children and you can enjoy cover for accidental injuries, appendix and tonsil removal, knee reconstruction and wisdom teeth removal in private and public hospitals around Australia.

 - Mid Hospital $500 Excess.
 This policy aims to provide a happy medium between a broad range of benefits and affordable cover.
 It covers accidental injuries, prostheses, appendicitis, joint reconstruction, colonoscopies and more, while heart-related services and cosmetic surgery covered by Medicare are also included.

 - Top Hospital $500 Excess.
 This comprehensive cover option covers all the same things as Mid Hospital Cover but adds extra features like pregnancy, assisted reproductive services, major eye surgery, renal dialysis and psychiatric services.
 This is the top level of hospital cover available from Phoenix.